-The TWA~\cite{Blakie:2008aa,Polkovnikov:2010aa} provides a complementary approach that is particularly well suited to regimes close to the classical limit, where quantum fluctuations are small.
-To leading order, quantum effects enter only through the Wigner distribution of the initial conditions, while the subsequent dynamics are governed by classical equations of motion.
-This approximation has therefore been employed to study semiclassical phenomena in ultracold atomic systems~\cite{Steel:1998aa,Sinatra:2002aa,Dagvadorj:2015aa,Comaron:2018aa}.
-Its practical efficiency, however, relies on a systematic truncation, which can lead to quantitative inaccuracies in regimes of strong interactions, long evolution times, or small particle numbers.
+The TWA~\cite{Blakie:2008aa,Polkovnikov:2010aa} provides a complementary approach, particularly suited to semiclassical regimes, where quantum fluctuations are small.
+To leading order, quantum effects enter only through the Wigner distribution of the initial conditions, while the subsequent dynamics is governed by classical equations of motion.
+While computationally efficient and widely used for large-scale atomic systems~\cite{Steel:1998aa,Sinatra:2002aa,Dagvadorj:2015aa,Comaron:2018aa}, its accuracy relies on a systematic truncation that may fail in regimes of strong interactions, long evolution times, or low particle numbers.

 Broadly speaking, the regimes of validity of the PPR and the TWA are largely complementary: the TWA is typically accurate in the presence of strong driving, whereas the PPR remains stable under strong dissipation~\cite{Hosseinabadi:2025aa}.
-This complementarity has motivated numerous comparative studies of the two techniques~\cite{Drummond:1993aa,Plimak:2001aa,Hoffmann:2008aa,Olsen:2009aa,Corney:2015aa}.
+This has motivated numerous comparative studies of the two techniques~\cite{Drummond:1993aa,Plimak:2001aa,Hoffmann:2008aa,Olsen:2009aa,Corney:2015aa,Ng:2011aa,Huber:2021aa}.
 Nevertheless, a comprehensive and systematic benchmark of these methods in open, strongly interacting light–matter systems (where intrinsic quantum fluctuations and reservoir-induced noise are essential) has not yet been performed.
 Addressing this gap constitutes the central objective of this paper.

 To this end, we consider a quantum model describing the propagation of radiation in an atomic two-level medium subject to radiative damping~\cite{Drummond:1991aa}.
 Using the PPR, we have previously applied this framework to the study of self-induced transparency (SIT)~\cite{Slusher:1974aa} in gas-filled hollow-core photonic crystal fibers, demonstrating the generation of amplitude~\cite{Najafabadi:2024aa} and quadrature squeezing~\cite{Najafabadi:2025aa}.
 While these results underscore the ability of the PPR to capture quantum optical effects in strongly nonlinear regimes, the underlying formulation relies on a collective description of large atomic ensembles to suppress higher-order terms arising from noncanonical commutation relations.
 This assumption restricts the generality of the model and entails a significant computational overhead.
 Moreover, it does not naturally accommodate the TWA, thereby limiting access to more efficient simulation strategies.